A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Population balance equation and solution methods

 \subsection{Standard method of moments (SMOM)}

-A simple way to solve the population balance equation is to apply the moment transformation and track the temporal evolution of the moments.
+A simple method to solve the PBE is to apply the moment transformation and track the temporal evolution of the moments.
 The method of moments was first introduced by \citet{hulburtProblemsParticleTechnology1964} and the moment transformation is given by:

 where $\mu_k$ represents the $k$-th moment.
 Moments can be related to cumulative physical properties of the distribution.
-The $0$-th moment, for example, corresponds to the total number of particles, whereas the $1$-st moment corresponds to the cumulative length of the distribution when using a length as internal coordinate $L$.
-Applying the method of moments to the population balance equation leads to a set of $k$ ordinary differential equations.
-However, for the general population balance equation from \eqref{eq:PBEGeneral}, which contains an arbitrary growth function as well as arbitrary agglomeration kernels, the set of equations is not necessarily closed, e.g. the set of equations describing the evolution of the first $k$ moments might also contain the $k+1$-st moment.
-In practice, the standard method of moments is not applicable to size-dependent growth ($G=f(L)$) and arbitrary agglomeration kernels.
-Consequently, we apply the method of moments to the population balance equation considering only nucleation and size-independent growth.
+For the number distribution, for example, the $0$-th moment corresponds to the total number of particles, whereas the $1$-st moment corresponds to the cumulative length of the distribution when using a length as internal coordinate $L$.
+Applying the method of moments to the PBE leads to a set of $k$ ordinary differential equations.
+The full transformation can be found in \cite{mcgrawDescriptionAerosolDynamics1997}.
+However, for the general PBE from \eqref{eq:PBEGeneral}, which contains an arbitrary growth function as well as arbitrary agglomeration kernels, the set of equations is not necessarily closed, e.g. the set of equations describing the evolution of the first $k$ moments might also contain the $k+1$-st moment.
+In practice, the standard method of moments is only applicable to specific growth functions (e.g. constant growth or a linear function of $L$) and specific agglomeration kernels (e.g. constant or sum kernels).
+Here, the method of moments is applied to the PBE considering only nucleation and size-independent growth.
 The resulting differential equation for the $k$-th moment is given by:

-By assuming nucleation to occur at $L=0$, we consider nucleation as a boundary condition for the $0$-th moment:
+Assuming nucleation to occur at $L=0$, nucleation can be considered as a boundary condition for the $0$-th moment:

 It is worth noting that it is possible to calculate characteristic properties of the number density function using the moments, such as mean diameters and their coefficients of variation.
 The mean length of the mass distribution $L_{43}$ and its coefficient of variation $\text{CV}$ can be calculated as: